 5G is not the optimal solution in a retrofitting job.
 As with all other cellular technologies, 5G depends on radio signals to send and receive data when used in home internet.
 But like other radio signals, 5G signals decrease as they move away from a transmitter, weakening quite quickly compared to other signals due to their high density.
 5G signals also struggle to penetrate solid walls made of concrete or steel.
 This shows that if a building had coverage issues with previous cellular systems such as 2G, 3G, or 4G, 5G won’t solve them.

-Here are six of the many advantages that fiber internet offers over 5G, cable, and other internet connectivity alternatives.
+Here are several advantages that fiber internet offers over 5G, cable, and other internet connectivity alternatives.